 Tip: Have a cup of coffee in one of Prague’s glorious coffee houses such as Café Slavia or Café Imperial.
 Interior gives the sensation of being transported back to the 1920s.

 Come not only for the food but also for poetry readings, newspapers, chess games, beer, funky art, tea, coffee, and cakes.

 Address: Praha 10, Krymska 12; website

-If you are looking for melt in your mouth pastries and other goodies, then make sure to stop here.
+If you are looking for melt in your mouth, pastries and other goodies, then make sure to stop here.
 These treats might not be good for your waistline, but they will taste good.
 Au Gourmand offers succulent savouries and tortes along with those pastries and is a lovely addition to the city’s growing café scene.

 Address: Praha 1, Dlouha 10; website

-Another café to recently open up in this new wave of small restaurants, Café Lounge offers a great ambiance to accompany either a cup of coffee or a glass of wine.
-With an air of sophistication and elegance, has numerous tasty treats as well.
+Another café to recently open up in this new wave of small restaurants, Café Lounge offers a great ambience to accompany either a cup of coffee or a glass of wine.
+With an air of sophistication and elegance, it has numerous tasty treats as well.
 In addition, Café Lounge shares a common wall with the historic Hunger Wall.

 Address: Praha 5, Plaska 615/8; website

 Friends Coffee House